 Why Should I Invest in Frontier Markets?

 Most of the world is dependent on each other.
 McDonalds, 7-Eleven and Walmart can be found almost anywhere on the planet.
-Because of this, all the developed and emerging markets get sick – sometimes even sicker – when the United States, EU, China, or any other large economy does.
+Because of this, all the developed and emerging markets get sick when the United States, Europe, or China do.

-In short, these places have a very rare combination of growth and safety.
-Not only are they likely growing three times faster than your country is, but they probably won’t be included in the next global recession.
+In short, frontier markets have a rare combination of risk and return.
+Not only are they growing three times faster than your country is, but they probably won’t be included in the next global recession.
 There’s only one downside…

 It’s not easy to invest in frontier markets.

-Plus, a lot of people simply don’t want to live in Myanmar and spend valuable time figuring things out on their own.
+Plus, most people don’t want to live in Myanmar and spend valuable time figuring things out on their own.

 This is the reason why InvestAsian exists.
-We see the immense potential in Asia’s emerging economies – and we know how to invest in them.
-We speak the languages and are able to make high returns in the most effective way possible.
+We see immense potential in Asia’s frontier markets – and we know how to invest in them.